g76r/libp6core/util/paramset_percent_eval_functions.md

 prefix, or even with the same = sign although this is discouraged because it would hide future ParamSet functions with the same name).

+Variables can be the strings key-values holded by the ParamSet itself or by one of its parents or provided through a more general ParamsProvider evaluation context which can hold any QVariant value which will be converted to strings when needed (and can stay typed during functions evaluation, see %=rpn below).

 ParamSet %-evaluation functions
 ===============================